-The fund earned revenue amounting to Ksh.100,730.
-This through the interest from loans advanced members.
+The fund earned revenue amounting to Kshs.
+541,611.
+This is through the interest from loans advanced to members.

 Loans disbursement during the period was carried out as per the plan with the coordinated efforts by all stakeholders.
 The performance was also attributed to balances in the accounts and repayment of loans by members.